 Rectangles with round corners represent operations not listed above.

 You can use a graphical plan to diagnose performance issues with specific queries.
 For example, the information in the plan can help you decide if a table requires an index to improve the performance of this specific query.
-You can save the graphical plan for a query for future reference by pressing the Save button in the Plan Viewer.
+You can save the graphical plan for a query for future reference by clicking the Save button in the Plan Viewer.
 SQL Anywhere graphical plans are saved with the extension .saplan.

 Possible performance issues are identified by thick lines and red borders in the graphical plan.
 For example: